canada-ca/tracker/scanners/README.md

 ### Running the dispatcher

-Finally we run the service that pulls that test domain from the db and publishes it, kicking off the chain.
+Finally, we run the service that pulls that test domain from the db and publishes it, kicking off the chain.

 ```sh
 $ docker-compose up domain-dispatcher